International Breweries plc

 International Breweries plc is a brewery in Nigeria.
 It began production in December 1978 with an installed capacity of 200 000 hectolitres per annum, this increased to 500 000 hl/a in December 1982.

 On 26 April 1994 International Breweries plc became a public limited liability company and listed on the Nigerian Stock Exchange.

 International Breweries plc has a technical services agreement with Brauhaase International Management GMBH, a subsidiary of Warsteiner Group of Germany, which owned 72.03% equity.

 On 1 January 2012, SABMiller took operational management control of International Breweries from BGI Castel.In early 2022, International Breweries plc signed a sponsorship deal with the Nigeria Professional Football League via the Hero lager beer brand.

+International Breweries Plc operates multiple brewing facilities across Nigeria to support the production and distribution of its beverage portfolio.
+The company's major breweries are located in Ilesa, Ijebu-Ode, Ota and Onitsha, enabling it to serve customers across different regions of the country.
+These facilities produce both alcoholic and non-alcoholic beverages and have undergone capacity expansion over the years to meet increasing consumer demand and support the company's long-term growth strategy.